Talpiot Tomb: Statistical analysis

-Richard Bauckham (Professor of New Testament Studies and Bishop Wardlaw Professor at St Andrews) compiled the following data to show just how common the names on these ossuaries are:
+Richard Bauckham (Professor of New Testament Studies and Bishop Wardlaw Professor at University of St Andrews) compiled the following data to show just how common the names on these ossuaries are:

-"Out of a total number of 2625 males, these are the figures for the ten most popular male names among Palestinian Jews.
-The first figure is the total number of occurrences (from this number, with 2625 as the total for all names, you could calculate percentages), while the second is the number of occurrences specifically on ossuaries."
+Out of a total number of 2625 males, these are the figures for the ten most popular male names among Palestinian Jews.
+The first figure is the total number of occurrences (from this number, with 2625 as the total for all names, you could calculate percentages), while the second is the number of occurrences specifically on ossuaries.

-"For women, there are a total of 328 occurrences (women's names are much less often recorded than men's), and figures for the four most popular names are thus:"
+For women, there are a total of 328 occurrences (women's names are much less often recorded than men's), and figures for the four most popular names are thus:

-Colin Aitken, a professor of forensic statistics at Edinburgh University, stated that the study is based on a number of assumptions, and that, "even if we accept the assumptions, 600 to one is certainly not the odds in favour of this tomb being Jesus'", meaning that even if it were true that to find this cluster of names is very unlikely, it does not follow that therefore this is probably the tomb of the family of Jesus.
-Peter Lampe, professor of New Testament Studies at the University of Heidelberg and working in archaeology, pointed out that in the 120s/130s CE in the port town of Maoza at the southern end of the Dead Sea, one Jewish household comprised the following names: Jesus, Simon, Mariame, Jacobus and Judah (Papyri Babatha 17 from 128 CE; 25–26 and 34 from 131 CE).
+Colin Aitken, a professor of Forensic Statistics at University of Edinburgh, stated that the study is based on a number of assumptions, and that, "even if we accept the assumptions, 600 to one is certainly not the odds in favour of this tomb being Jesus'", meaning that even if it were true that to find this cluster of names is very unlikely, it does not follow that therefore this is probably the tomb of the family of Jesus.
+Peter Lampe, professor of New Testament Studies at the Heidelberg University and working in archaeology, pointed out that in the 120s/130s CE in the port town of Maoza at the southern end of the Dead Sea, one Jewish household comprised the following names: Jesus, Simon, Mariame, Jacobus and Judah (Papyri Babatha 17 from 128 CE; 25–26 and 34 from 131 CE).
 These people had nothing to do with the New Testament or the Talpiyot tomb.
 "According to the rationale of the filmmakers, these people should not have existed."